Nancy A. Haug, PhD

 Biography:

-Dr. Nancy Haug is Professor in the Department of Psychology at Palo Alto University.
+Nancy A. Haug, PhD is Professor in the Department of Psychology at Palo Alto University.
 She is core faculty in the PGSP-Stanford Psy.D.
-Consortium, and Adjunct Clinical Associate Professor in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
-Dr. Haug leads the Harm Reduction and Addiction Treatment Laboratory at Palo Alto University and is the faculty sponsor for the Graduate Student Association for Psychedelic Studies.
+Consortium, and Adjunct Clinical Professor in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
+Dr. Haug leads the Harm Reduction and Addiction Treatment Laboratory at Palo Alto University and is the faculty advisor for the Graduate Student Association for Psychedelic Studies.
 She has ongoing collaborations and a teaching role in the Stanford Psychiatry Addiction Medicine Program.
-Her current research interests include implementation of evidence-based practices in addiction treatment, harm reduction practices for substance use, cannabis vaping and psychedelic-assisted psychotherapy.
+Her current research interests include implementation of evidence-based practices in addiction treatment, harm reduction for substance use, cannabis vaping and psychedelic-assisted psychotherapy.

 Dr. Haug is a licensed psychologist in California since 2004 and maintains a private practice in Los Gatos, CA. She has clinical expertise in evidence-based treatments for substance use disorders such as motivational interviewing, cognitive-behavioral and mindfulness-based therapies, such as ACT and DBT.
 She also has long-standing clinical interest in the treatment of eating and weight disorders, as well as women's behavioral health.